tidehackathon/team-night-coding-sergeants/README.md

 Here is a brief diary describing what we did during event:
 - MONDAY (20.02.2023):
-  - we introduced our team to the NATO Tide Hackathon,
+  - we introduced our team to the NATO Tide Hackathon community,
   - we downloaded provided datasets and we got acquainted with the problem,
   - we carried out a lot of analysis of the datasets provided,
   - we did a lot of painstaking research on how to deal with the dataset we had recived.